KindlingApp/PDF/readme.md

 The config file, when published will be `config/snappy.php` this is due to this package wrapping Laravel Snappy.

 Publish the config with `php artisan vendor:publish` and choose the Kindling\PDF package.

+## Usage

+Please see the Laravel Snappy docs for usage, https://github.com/barryvdh/laravel-snappy.

+Reminder, this package is the bare essentials wrapper around Laravel Snappy, and attempting to provide out of the box usage.